Product Strategy Document: What It Should Be and Shouldn’t Be

 SWOT analysis

 SWOT stands for Strengths, Weaknesses, Opportunities, and Threats.
-A SWOT analysis can be used to evaluable any part of a business, and the framework is useful when focused directly on the product.
+A SWOT analysis can be used to evaluable any part of a business, and the form of competitive analysis is useful when focused directly on the product.
 Here you’ll outline unique benefits and constraints, as well as the potential options and next steps.

 What a product strategy document should not be